-- Distancing mandatory and masks encouraged within the gallery
+- Masks mandatory within the gallery at all times

 - Enhanced hygiene practices including regular sanitizing of high-touch surfaces

-- Limited guest capacity to facilitate physical distancing
+- Limited guest capacity in order to facilitate physical distancing

-We cannot wait to welcome our community back into the gallery to connect over local art in a safe, healthy, and physically distanced manner.
+We look forward to welcoming you into the gallery in a safe, healthy, and physically distanced manner.